How to Warm Up for a Run: Race Day Prep for Any Distance

 - Standing knee-to-chest stretch: Stand with your feet hip-width apart.
 Lift your right knee, interlace your fingers under your knee and pull your knee towards your chest.
 Keep your core engaged and do not lean back.
 Lower your right leg to the starting position and repeat on the left side.

-After the general part of the warm-up come some more specific exercises focused on improving your coordination and mobilization before the race.
+After the general part of the warm-up come some more specific warm up exercises focused on improving your coordination and mobilization before the race.

 Start each exercise from a slow jog and then perform the specific movements for approx. 5 seconds.
 Repeat each exercise 2-3 times.